 The Holiday Inn Express at Southbank in Melbourne has been designed to dramatically reduce its energy consumption and achieve a 5-star National Australian Built Environment Rating System (NABERS) Energy rating in operation.

-Developer Pro-invest Group will operate the hotel when built.
 Pro-invest operates Holiday Inn Express hotels in Sydney’s Macquarie Park, Adelaide and Brisbane and expects to develop another six across Australia and New Zealand, including the Southbank project.

 Other initiatives include regenerative lift drives rather than standard lift motors which will enable the hotel to recycle energy, integrated building management and guestroom energy management systems to both monitor and drive building performance.